gumaerc-testorg/6.1810-fall-2023/content/pages/syllabus.md

 You have a total of 72 late hours for the semester.
 Each hour late in excess of 72 hours will penalize your total lab grade by 1%, up to a maximum of 50%.
 Late hours are allocated greedily, so they are allocated to earlier labs before later labs.
 Due to institute regulations, late hours may not be used for the last lab (due in the last full week of classes).

 We suggest that you save your late hours for unexpected emergencies.
 For predictable situations (athletic events, deadlines in other classes, job interviews, etc.) we expect you to manage your time so as to finish assignments by the due date.
-If you have exhausted your late hours but nevertheless encounter an emergency that causes you to need an extension, we ask that you talk to [Student Support Services](https://studentlife.mit.edu/s3) and ask them to send us a letter supporting your request.
+If you have exhausted your late hours but nevertheless encounter an emergency that causes you to need an extension, we ask that you talk to {{% resource_link "fcbc74c2-2c2f-4375-944f-ba2dff4b7d23" "Student Support Services" %}} and ask them to send us a letter supporting your request.

 ## Lecture Questions / Homeworks